Utiel-Requena: Bobal Steps out of the Shadow of Bulk Wine

 Dagón Bodegas (Los Marcos)

 Miguel Jesús Márquez thinks so far outside of the box that he’s in a different warehouse.
-The estate was begun in 1990, the man himself learned his craft in the Jura before returning to the family vineyards and beginning to create the wines that inspire him.
+The estate was begun in 1990, the man himself learned his craft in the French Jura before returning to the family vineyards and beginning to create the wines that inspire him.

 Macabeo, Bobal and Tempranillo were all on hand – but the wines were completely unsulphured and most had been aged for years in barriques.
-The wines were generally oxidative (note: not oxidised, necessarily) and completely, totally different than anything else at the tasting – and most of them are late-harvest.
+The wines were generally oxidative (note: not oxidised, necessarily) and completely, totally different than anything else at the tasting – and most of them are late-harvest, so they were not dry.
 The wines presented went back as far as 2002, and in some cases the current vintage was already more than ten years old.
 Macabeo was the star, and wow, did it shine!
 Theses wines in particular often had significant residual sugar, oxidative notes – and alcohol up to 16% abv.
 But this was natural alcohol, apparently, and no spirit was added (like in fortified wine production).
 The wines were an incomparable experience.

 Vines here range from 70 to 100 years old, and there are 30 hectares under vine.
 Production is completely organic.
 In fact, the estate is a member of Spain’s “natural wine” association: Asociación de Productores de Vinos Naturales.